0xdials/homelab-platform/README.md

 # homelab / platform

-This is my playground for messing around with a "platform" stack.
+a wretched little platform stack, might build something using it later.
-Think: reverse proxy, DBs, cache, admin tools, and a baby API.
+basically: a reverse proxy, some dbs, a cache, random admin toys, and a baby api duct-taped on top.

-It’s not production-ready.
-It’s not meant to be pretty.
-It’s just me
-trying to glue stuff together with Docker and see what happens.

 ---